• Oliver Bostock

 Bio

 Oliver graduated from Solent University in 2022 with a first-class BEng (Hons) in Renewable Energy Engineering.
-During his time in Southampton, he gained a strong foundation of knowledge across a range of green energy and sustainability topics, holding a particular interest in renewable energy generation, smart grids and grid management, power storage systems and eco-vehicle technology, a module which sparked the interest in sustainable transport that ultimately led him to join AAPS CDT.
-In his final year of study, Oliver was awarded the faculty prize for best project in renewable energy engineering.
-He aimed to conduct a final year project which would combine both his practical and digital engineering skills, choosing to design and manufacture an automated water cooling system to reduce the negative impacts of increased panel temperature on floating PV panel performance.
+During his time in Southampton, he gained a strong foundation of knowledge across a range of green energy and sustainability topics, holding a particular interest in smart grids and grid management, energy storage systems and eco-vehicle technology, a module that sparked the interest in sustainable transport which ultimately led him to join AAPS CDT.
+In his final year of study, Oliver was awarded the faculty prize for best project in Renewable Energy Engineering.
+He aimed to conduct a final year project that would combine his practical and digital engineering skills, designing and manufacturing an automated water cooling system to reduce the negative impacts of increased panel temperature on floating PV panel performance.

 FunFacts